 Saying Kangaroo is the perfect meat and food for your dog is an understatement.

 Why we stock a full range of Kangaroo meat based dog treats

 Originally when I started my online dog treat store we had difficulty getting anything other than 80% meat based dog treats.
 While this is up to four times the amount of meat found in many dog foods, many dog owners like to go completely grain free.

-As we have recently added a few Roo bones to our range I thought it might be a good time to go over the whole kangaroo dog treat range and explain in detail what you might want to get.
+As we have recently added a few Roo dogs bones to our range I thought it might be a good time to go over the whole kangaroo dog treat range and explain in detail what you might want to get.

 Roo bars, Kangaroo Crinkles, Roo lami, roo meatballs and Roo nuggets, are all examples of our 80% plus meat range.
 If you look in the ingredients list in the long description under each product you will see that it is 80% meat, with the majority being a kangaroo and a minority share of chicken.
 Dog treat manufacturers do this because it provides the irresistible chicken flavour to treats that almost all dogs like (because it's in almost all dog food) AND it keeps the treat price reasonable and you can get more treat in the packet.

 Because roos are not traditionally farmed, catching and preparing them is a whole lot more expensive than many people might think.
 And as in life with everything else, the more premium the product the more rare and expensive it usually is per gram.
 So all of the treats mentioned above tend to have up to 20% wheat, and extra vitamins and minerals thrown in, and of course are different sizes, textures and hardness depending on the task you want that treat used for.
 For instance bars, crinkles and nuggets are larger and more chewy so smaller dogs can have a bit more time enjoying pulling the treat apart (large dogs just swallow).
 But if you want a great training treat, many people are opting for the roo meat balls.